Do you want to be more successful with Amazon advertising?

 In addition, a recent study my team performed showed that over time, increased presence on Amazon also led to increased traffic and purchases on home sites as well for a variety of companies.

 People don’t have the time to search through pages two, three, and four of Amazon’s results.
 They expect to find the best results at the top of page one, and, if your product isn’t there, then your sales are going to suffer.

 This is further complicated by the fact that it’s hard to distinguish your brand from the competition on Amazon.
-When you sell products on your own e-commerce store, you’re in complete control of your branding, however, when you sell on Amazon, you’ve got to work within its regulation.
+When you sell products on your own e-commerce store, you’re in complete control of your branding; however, when you sell on Amazon, you’ve got to work within its regulations.